Geography at Phoenix Community Primary School

 - The use of subject specific vocabulary to embed understanding and knowledge.

 Outcomes in topic and English books, evidence a broad and balanced geography curriculum and demonstrate children’s acquisition of identified key knowledge.
 Pupils assess what they know at the start of a topic and what they have learned by the end using strategies such as mind mapping and knowledge grids.
-Pupil voices are gathered in floor books which the children can refer back to throughout their topic.
+Pupil voice is gathered in floor books which the children can refer back to throughout their topic.
 As children progress throughout the school, they develop a deep knowledge, understanding and appreciation of their local area and its place within the wider geographical context.
 The children’s geographical skills are gathered through the media platform Seesaw, where the children can review and comment on their own and their peer’s learning journey.